Shopping in Shanghai

 iapm Mall on Huaihai Road

-The other end of the Shanghai shopping world is occupied by its "gray" or "knock-off" markets.
+The other end of the Shanghai shopping world was occupied by its "gray" or "knock-off" markets, which could be rarely found in nowadays.
 These specialize in products that left the country's manufacturing operations for foreign-branded goods by the back door.
 While far less prevalent than in the early days of Reform and Opening, such markets can still be found, for instance in the A.P.
 PLAZA located underground next to the Science and Technology Museum in Pudong, or the Shanghai Hongqiao Silk & Pearl City, in the western Hongqiao suburbs.
+However, the emergence of those "gray goods" has been managed to lower down to minimum level by the government's strict surveillance in purpose of protecting intellectual property rights, don't expect too much on those "surprises", but you can still get cheap-while-good things worth dropping an amount.

 Following the city's re-opening in the early 1990s, Shanghai advanced quickly to recover the prestige it had enjoyed in the early 20th century as one of the world's great metropolitan centers.
 Within a few years it had reburnished its global image, and become once again host to sparkling international luxury brands.
 Yet no sooner had Shanghai recovered its legendary commercial vitality than it was inundated by waves of drastic historical change.
 Among these, the most remarkable has been brought by the World Wide Web, and more specifically the Chinese Internet, accessed through mobile phones.